Full field X-ray Scatter Tomography: Discussion

 Energy-resolving detectors might provide photon path information via the Compton energy-angle relationship, potentially allowing tomography to be done with less collimation of scattered photons, allowing more to reach the detector.
 Because multiply-scattered photons reduce in energy each time they Compton scatter, the impact of background scatter due to multiple-scattering could also be reduced by using energy-resolving detectors to filter out photons with energy below some cutoff value.
-This would permit higher incident energies necessary for imaging larger or denser samples.
+This would permit higher incident energies necessary for imaging larger or denser objects.
+Should this or some other scheme for increasing the energy be developed, application to human medical imaging may come within reach.
+Although the increased proportion of multiple-scattering in large objects adds additional complexity to the task of tomographic reconstruction, imaging of thinner extremities of the human body, such as hands, is entirely feasible.

 Increasing the number of detectors and combining their measurements would allow a greater proportion of the scatter signal to be captured, thereby improving the sensitivity.
-This would also provide multiple simultaneous views of the sample, making single-shot and time-resolved, or reduced-rotation tomography a possibility.
-The number of rotation angles required to achieve a given reconstruction fidelity should reduce in proportion to the number of simultaneous sample views.
+This would also provide multiple simultaneous views of the object, opening up the tantalizing possibility of reduced-angle or single-shot tomography.
+The number of rotation angles required to achieve a given reconstruction fidelity reduces in proportion to the number of simultaneous object views, with a proportionate decrease in overall scan duration and reduction of dose.
+By single-shot, we mean that enough views of the object are acquired simultaneously so that a \gls{ct} reconstruction is possible without having to reorient the object, giving full volumetric information at a single point in time.
 It is unlikely that enough angles could be instantaneously acquired to reconstruct a tomogram approaching the same resolution as that achievable using a rotating stage, but resolution sufficient for lung volume estimation might be possible.

-Attenuation correction will be required to make full-field scatter tomography quantitative.
-The forward model we presented will result in a different correction scheme to that used by previous investigators.
-The development of an analytical or iterative correction scheme is a subject for future work.

-We used a bright monochromatic synchrotron beam but the method is not intrinsically limited to synchrotrons and should translate to lab-based sources with few changes.
-If attenuation correction is to be performed this will require changes to the forward model to include a polychromatic cone beam source.
-Synchrotron radiation is typically highly polarized, with associated minima in the Compton profile for photons scattered horizontally from a sample perpendicular to the beam axis.
-The lack of these minima is an advantage for lab-based geometries, allowing detectors to be placed at $90^\circ$.